 “However, over the past five or so years, this difference in foam has almost been discarded and they’re delivered the same way.”

 Various designs in latte art.
 Credit: Nate Dumlao

 But Ben’s experience is not the definitive rule.
-Every coffee shop serves the flat white slightly differently, so it’s easy to see where the confusion has emerged.
+Every coffee shop serves the drink slightly differently, so it’s easy to see where the confusion has emerged.

 Cappuccinos and lattes can be made with one or two shots of espresso, but a flat white traditionally features two.
 However, even this has become optional.
 To complicate things further, some baristas use a double ristretto to create a stronger coffee flavour.

 There are different opinions on what a flat white is.
 Credit: Nate Dumlao

 What makes a flat white can depend on where you are and the individual barista.
 Jonathan Prestidge is the Managing Director at Repack Espresso in Bath, UK.
 He tells me that the difference between a latte and a flat white is the milk to coffee ratio.